 About the peritoneum

-About ovarian, fallopian tube, and peritoneal cancer
+About ovarian, fallopian tube, and peritoneal cancers

 These types of cancer begin when healthy cells in these areas change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A cancerous tumor is malignant, meaning it can grow, invade, and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

-Types of ovarian cancer
+Types of ovarian and fallopian tube cancer

 Looking for More of an Introduction?

 If you would like more of an introduction, explore these related items.
-Please note these links will take you to other sections on Cancer.Net:
+Please note that these links will take you to other sections on Cancer.Net: